aaqib-ali/Income_prediction/README.md

 All the others requirements and packages that are needed for this project is listed in requirements.txt file

 ## For testing on hidden data
-To start with testing the model on hidden dataset in Verivox please follow the commands below.
+To start with testing the model on hidden dataset in please follow the commands below.
 After navigating to the task directory please run the following commands:
  ```
 conda create --name <new_env> --file <requirements.txt>